BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked

+#### **My latest strategy for beating YouTube fails**

+The theory was that If instead of watching YouTube videos I bookmarked the ones that looked worthwhile rather than watching them straight away.
+That way I can schedule dedicated time to video watching, with a pencil and paper handy to take notes, whilst still having the fun of popping onto YouTube for a few minutes between Tasks.

+Writing it down, it still feels like it should’ve worked.

+But the actual result is that I now have a long list of interesting looking videos, whilst having spent a huge amount of time watching ones that seemed less valuable.
+It turns out I have the willpower to put off doing stuff that looks useful.
+But I don’t have the willpower to resist the trivial when I should be doing something more important.

+There might well be an important lesson about my psychology, possibly many other people psychology, in there.
+I will add wondering about that to my list of things I might get around to someday.

+In the short run, I don’t want to repeat the mistake today.
+So I have completely banned myself from both YouTube and blue sky until after my evening meal.
+Let’s see how that goes.

 #### **Valid Distractions**